mirfanmcs/AI-Samples/README.md

 ### 📝 Text Analysis
 A sample application that uses Azure AI Foundry Language Service for Text Analysis.
 It analyzes text files for language detection, sentiment analysis, key phrases extraction, detect entities, and linked entities.

+### ❓ Question Answer
+A sample application that uses Azure AI Foundry Language Service for Question Answering.
+It answers questions on user input.

 ## Quick Start